Georgia Heffernan

-Georgia Heffernan is a New Zealand netball international.
-Since 2018, she has played for Southern Steel.
+Georgia Heffernan (born 7 October 1999) is a New Zealand netball international who plays for Southern Steel.
+She was part of the New Zealand team which won gold at the 2026 Commonwealth Games.

 Her mother, Annette Heffernan, her aunt, Maxine Blomquist, her sister, Kate Heffernan and a cousin, Shirley Langrope, are all New Zealand netball internationals.
 Her mother and aunt were the first set of sisters to play international netball for New Zealand.
-At the 2024 Netball Nations Cup, herself and her sister became the third set.
-However, the Heffernan sisters are the first sisters to actually play in the same team at the same time.
+At the 2024 Netball Nations Cup, Georgia and her sister became the third set.
+However, the Heffernan sisters were the first sisters to play in the same team at the same time.
 As well as playing netball together for New Zealand, the Heffernan sisters have played together in several teams, including Southern Steel and the Otago Sparks women's cricket team.

 Early life, family and education

 Georgia is the daughter of Noel and Annette Heffernan.
 Her mother, her aunt, Maxine Blomquist, her sister, Kate Heffernan and a cousin, Shirley Langrope, are all New Zealand netball internationals.
 Her father played rugby union for Canterbury Country.

 The Heffernan family live on their sheep and beef farm, near Tapanui, West Otago.
 The Heffernan sisters attended Tapanui's Blue Mountain College and St Hilda's Collegiate School.
 Georgia attended Otago Polytechnic, where she studied veterinary nursing.